oven-sh/bun/docs/cli/build.md

         └── index.js
 ```

-The names of these files can be customized with the `naming` field.
+The names and locations of the generated files can be customized with the `naming` field.
 This field accepts a template string that is used to generate the filenames for all bundles corresponding to entrypoints. where the following tokens are replaced with their corresponding values:

-- `[name]` - The name of the entrypoint file, without the extension, e.g. `index`
+- `[name]` - The name of the entrypoint file, without the extension.
-- `[ext]` - The extension of the generated bundle, e.g. `js`
+- `[ext]` - The extension of the generated bundle.
-- `[hash]` - A hash of the bundle contents, e.g. `a1b2c3d4`
+- `[hash]` - A hash of the bundle contents.
-- `[dir]` - The relative path from the build [`root`](#root) to the parent directory of the file, e.g. `nested`
+- `[dir]` - The relative path from the build root to the parent directory of the file.

 For example: